-Fitbit reserves the right to reject any order for Fitbit Products & Services whether by Client or a Participant for any reason and does not represent that it will continue to offer any particular Fitbit Products & Services, including any features or functionality contained therein, indefinitely or even for any specific period of time.
-Fitbit specifically reserves the right to no longer offer any Fitbit Products & Services to Fitbit End Users, in whole or in part, at any time.
+Fitbit reserves the right to reject any order for Products & Services whether by Client or a Participant for any reason and does not represent that it will continue to offer any particular Products & Services, including any features or functionality contained therein, indefinitely or even for any specific period of time.
+Fitbit specifically reserves the right to no longer offer any Products & Services to End Users, in whole or in part, at any time.
 Fitbit reserves the right to provide Products & Services purchased under these Client Terms through one of Fitbit’s agents or a third party distributor.

-4. CLIENT’S USE OF FITBIT SOLUTIONS AND REPORTING
+4. CLIENT’S USE OF FITBIT CARE AND REPORTING.

-4.1 License.
-Subject to Client’s compliance with these Client Terms and any Ordering Documents, Fitbit hereby grants to Client a nonexclusive, non-transferable and limited right and license to access and use the Fitbit Solutions and Reporting set forth on any Ordering Documents throughout the Subscription Term in the Territory.
-Any Fitbit Solutions and Reporting licensed hereunder may only be used by Client in support of Client’s Program.
+4.1.
+Access and Use.
+Subject to Client’s compliance with these Client Terms and any Ordering Documents, Client may access and use Fitbit Care and Reporting set forth on any Ordering Documents throughout the Subscription Term in the Territory.
+Any such Fitbit Care and Reporting may only be used by Client in support of Client’s Program.

-Account Setup.
-To the extent applicable to the Fitbit Solutions selected on any Ordering Documents, Fitbit will provide Client with access credentials (and/or a mechanism that permits Client to obtain access credentials) as needed to identify, authorize, and designate roles for Administrators through Client’s Account.
-All Administrators who have been granted access to the Fitbit Solutions must have their own unique Account, which may not be shared with any other Client personnel.
+a) Account Setup.
+To the extent applicable for Client’s use of Fitbit Care, Fitbit will provide Client with access credentials (and/or a mechanism that permits Client to obtain access credentials) as needed to identify, authorize, and designate roles for Administrators through Client’s Account.
+All Administrators who have been granted access to Fitbit Care must have their own unique Account, which may not be shared with any other Client personnel.
 Client shall, and shall be responsible for ensuring that its Administrators shall, maintain the confidentiality of all Account information (including access credentials) and all activities under its Account.
 Client shall keep all Account information up-to-date and notify Fitbit promptly of any unauthorized access to, or use of, its Account.

-Account Access.
-As between the parties, Client is solely responsible for providing the servers, mobile devices, storage, software, databases, network and communications systems and services needed to access, manage, and use the Fitbit Solutions.
+b) Account Access.
+As between the parties, Client is solely responsible for providing the servers, mobile devices, storage, software, databases, network and communications systems and services needed to access, manage, and use Fitbit Care.

 5. PRICING, TAXES AND PAYMENT.